artiste-qb-net/Python-CS-Decomposition/README.md

 # Python-CS-Decomposition
 This repository contains installer scripts for the binary distribution of the Python CS Decomposition module, as well as build instructions.

-The binary Python modules as well as required shared libraries for the platforms, and the install scripts are contained in the _DIST_ folder.
+The binary Python modules, required shared libraries for the platforms, and the install scripts are contained in the _DIST_ folder.

 To install the module you can simply clone this repository, go to the _DIST_ folder that corresponds to your OS and execute the install script:
 ```bash